 Booster Seat Requirements

 The booster seat phase is where most Michigan parents and caregivers make mistakes.
-A booster seat is required from the time a child outgrows the forward-facing harness limit (typically around age 4–5) until the child fits properly in an adult seat belt.
+Under the amended statute, a booster seat is required from the time a child completes the forward-facing harness stage (at the seat's harness limit or age 5) until the child reaches 4 feet 9 inches or turns 8 — and as a practical safety matter, until the child fits properly in an adult seat belt.

 "Fits properly" is a specific clinical standard, not a height alone.
 To safely use an adult seat belt without a booster, the child should pass the 5-step test:

-Most children do not pass the 5-step test until they are between 10 and 12 years old, even though Michigan law allows transition to a seat belt at age 8 if they reach 4 feet 9 inches.
+Most children do not pass the 5-step test until they are between 10 and 12 years old, even though Michigan law allows transition to a seat belt at age 8 or 4 feet 9 inches.
 The gap between legal compliance and clinical safety is real and significant.

 Federal Standards: FMVSS 213 and Why Seat Certification Matters